magento/devdocs/src/guides/v2.4/config-guide/prod/config-reference-systemxml.md

 ### Field input type reference

-Each field has the default type of ´text´ to display it's frontend input type.
-The following input fields types can be found and used in the core at the time of this writing:
+Each field has the default type of ´text´ to display its frontend input type.
+The following input field types can be found and used in the core at this time :

 | Field Type    | Description                                                                                                       |
 |---------------|-------------------------------------------------------------------------------------------------------------------|